Nursing Staff

 Alyssa

 Alyssa grew up with cats as well as many other pets, and currently has two adorable kitties of her own.
 She has always had a loyal devotion to animals, but has developed a special love for cats over the years.
 She began her veterinary experience working at an animal emergency center and also has years of experience in the pet food and wellness industry.
-She cat sits as often as she can, and began working with Feline Hyperthyroid Treatment Center for the opportunity to work alongside a wonderful team and fine tune her feline husbandry skills.
+She cat sits as often as she can, and began working with Feline Hyperthyroid Treatment Center in 2019 for the opportunity to work alongside a wonderful team and fine tune her feline husbandry skills.
 She dedicates herself to providing tender loving care to every cat who stays in our facility, especially the notably “spicy” cats, and never misses an opportunity to gain a new feline friend.

 Dorian